heyjul3s/next-ts/README.md

-# Next TS
+# NEKS

-A typescript powered NextJS boilerplate with ChakraUI and RecoilJS.
+A TypeScript powered NextJS boilerplate with ChakraUI, RecoilJS, Cypress, Storybook and friends.

 | Dependency                                                       | Version | Use              |
 | ---------------------------------------------------------------- | ------- | ---------------- |